Skiggz/jira-pal/README.md

   * JSON Representation of specified issue.
 Pass story ID or key, and optionally `-a` to include all fields
 * `jira open -s foobar`
   * Open an issue in your default web browser from ANY story that search returns for search criteria `foobar`
+* `jira comment`
+  * Select from issues assigned to you and then add a comment.
+* `jira comment XXX-123`
+  * Add comment to the specified issue.
+* `jira comment -s foobar`
+  * Add comment to ANY story that search returns for search criteria `foobar`
 * `jira copy`
   * Copy a story key (id) from the result set returned by `jira me`
 * `jira copy foobar`